 While I was in Vietnam, I tried to travel on a budget and wrote down every single cent I spend.
-Doing so allowed to be fully aware of how much I was spending and to plan my daily budget in Vietnam for future trips there.
+Doing so allowed me to be fully aware of how much I was spending and to plan my daily budget in Vietnam for future trips there.
 And based on how beautiful and picturesque Vietnam is, I will definitely return there.

 I love knowing how much I should expect to pay when I am traveling.
-And I hope that this all inclusive list of all my spendings in Vietnam will help you if you are just like me.
+And I hope that this all-inclusive list of all my spendings in Vietnam will help you if you are just like me.

-At very least, this Vietnam travel budget should make you laugh as I somehow managed to spend more than twice as much on food and drinks than on accommodation.
+At the very least, this Vietnam travel budget should make you laugh as I somehow managed to spend more than twice as much on food and drinks than on accommodation.
 A situation for which I blame my travel buddy Caro and the fact that Vietnamese food is amazing.

-In general I can say that Vietnam was one of the cheapest countries I have ever explored.
+In general, I can say that Vietnam was one of the cheapest countries I have ever explored.
 You get amazing quality and adventures for little money.
-Therefore Vietnam is the perfect destination if you wish to travel on a budget.
+Therefore, Vietnam is the perfect destination if you wish to travel on a budget.

-Vietnam on a Budget
+Vietnam Travel Budget

-While traveling, a large part of my daily budget in Vietnam was spend on food and transportation.
+While traveling, a large part of my daily budget in Vietnam was spent on food and transportation.
 These two things made up half of my spendings, and it is likely that your budget will be similar.

-Accommodation: 934K / 36,53€
+Accommodation: 934K VND / 36,53€

 While traveling in Vietnam, we stayed in both hotels and hostels.
-The costs accounted here therefore list the full amount of hostel costs and half of the costs of a private room.
+The costs accounted here, therefore, list the full amount of hostel costs and half of the costs of a private room.

-Food & Drinks: 2.141K / 83,76€
+Food & Drinks: 2.141K VND / 83,76€

 I love Vietnamese food, so I ate two meals per day.
 Therefore the total amount includes food and all drinks, including water, soda and cocktails.